training-datalab/old-training-datalab.com/_pages/vip-project-machine-learning.md

 ## Objectives

-<p align="justify">This project aims to form a vertically integrated multidisciplinary research team to use different machine learning applications in public policy and economics issues.
+<p align="justify">This project aims to form a vertically integrated multidisciplinary research team to use different machine learning applications in public policy and economics.
 In this very first version, we will focus on the dynamics of disinformation in economic and public interest issues.
-We expect to address and analyse other phenomena related to sectoral public policy making and market regulation in subsequent versions.</p>
+We expect to address and analyse other phenomena related to sectoral public policymaking and market regulation in subsequent versions.</p>

 <p align="justify">Therefore, our main objective for our first case study is:</p>